 Bombardier Cecil Jukes became a prisoner of war of the Japanese when the Allied forces at Singapore surrendered on 15th February 1942.
 He was interned at Changi with the rest of his regiment.
 He was admitted to the Australian General Hospital at Changi suffering from a hernia on 21st April 1942 and discharged on the following day.
 Whilst a member of a Japanese work party at Bukit Timah Road in Singapore on 15th April 1942 he suffered an accidental injury whilst unloading concrete slabs.
 He was a member of “B” Force that comprised 1494 Allied prisoners of war who boarded the Japanese ship “Yubi Maru” in Singapore and embarked for Sandakan in Borneo where they were to build an aerodrome for the Japanese.
 Cecil Jukes died of illness (malaria/acute enteritis) at No. 2 Jungle Camp at Ranau in Borneo on 23rd July 1945 and he was buried in the main cemetery at No. 2 Jungle Camp.
 At the time of his death Cecil Jukes was 36 years of age.

 It was not until after the war ceased that his fate became known and his wife was notified of his death by telegram on 6th November 1945.
 After the war the Graves Registration Unit was unable to locate/identify his remains therefore his name is commemorated on the Labuan Memorial to the missing in Borneo.
 For his service during World War 2, Cecil Jukes had entitlement for the 1939/1945 Star, the Pacific Star, the War Medal and the Australian Service Medal 1939/1945.
-His name is commemorated on Panel No. 16 at the Australian War Memorial in Canberra and locally on the Toowoomba Grammar School World War 2 Honour Board.
+His name is commemorated on Panel No. 16 at the Australian War Memorial in Canberra, the Mitchell War Memorial and locally on the Toowoomba Grammar School World War 2 Honour Board.

 The War Memorial states, ‘Qld.
 Paybook photograph, taken on enlistment, of QX10433 Bombardier Cecil George Harry Jukes, 2/10th Field Regiment, Royal Australian Artillery.
 He was one of over 2000 Allied prisoners of war (POW) held in the Sandakan POW camp in north Borneo, having been transferred there from Singapore as a part of B Force.
 The 1494 POW’s that made up B Force, were transported from Changi on 7 July 1942 on board the tramp ship Ubi Maru, arriving in Sandakan Harbour on 18 July 1942.
 Bombardier Jukes, aged 39, died as a prisoner of the Japanese on 23 July 1945.
 He was the son of Isaac and Emma May Jukes, and the husband of Flora Myrtle Jukes, of Annerley, Qld.
 He is commemorated on the Labuan Memorial Panel 2.
 (Photograph copied from AWM232, items 4 and 5.
 Personal information from the Commonwealth War Graves Commission Database.)’